nurulhudaapon/prisma-supabase/README.md

 ```

 This will generate a `database.ts` file (or whatever you specified in the `output` option) in your Prisma output directory (usually `prisma/`).

+### Configuration Options

+- `output`: Specifies the output file for the generated types.
+Defaults to `./prisma/database.ts`.
+- `enableDocumentation`: Enables or disables the generation of JSDoc comments from Prisma schema comments.
+Defaults to `true`.

 ## Example